Blog · Before You Scan

 Scanning Best Practices for Family Photos

 A little preparation before you scan goes a long way.
 The four settings below are the difference between a one-time project and an archive you re-scan in five years because the files weren’t good enough.
 None of them slow you down.
-All of them quietly improve every step that comes after — AI dating, importing into a photo library, restoring a damaged print, or simply enlarging a favorite photo for a frame.
+All of them quietly improve every step that comes after, like AI dating, importing into a photo library, restoring a damaged print, or simply enlarging a favorite photo for a frame.

 The Four Settings That Actually Matter